Ciza2596/Entry/README.md

 ```

 ## Info
-Entry is object controller, like singleton.
+Entry is an object manager.
+It supports unity callback methods including FixedUpdate, Update and  LateUpdate.

 ## Method